MicrosoftDocs/customer-insights/ci-docs/audience-insights/manage-environments.md

 ---
-title: "Manage environments in Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Create and manage environments"
-description: "Create and manage environments in Dynamics 365 Customer Insights." ms.date: 10/08/2020 ms.service: dynamics-365-ai
+description: "Learn how to sign up for the service and how to manage environments." ms.date: 10/08/2020 ms.service: dynamics-365-ai ms.topic: conceptual ms.reviewer: nimagen
-ms.topic: "article"
-ms.reviewer: nimagen
 author: m-hartmann
 ms.author: mhart